 Bass Guitar 101: Fundamental Knowledge.
 Every beginner bassist should check it out.
 I discuss the natural notes, the C Major scale, chords in the C Major scale, triads, and popular chord progressions, all elements of music theory.

 This is the Rogue Fretless Bass Series lll.

-It's a cheap bass that can be bought for between $110 and $200 depending on if there is a sale.
+It's a low cost bass that can be bought for between $110 and $200 depending on if there is a sale.
 Not a lot of output with the pickups, but with a little tweaking it can sound good.